chrismahony/processing_piplines_bluebear/dowloand_data_novogene/README.md

 # Downloading data from Novogene

-Once seq is completed, confirm with Novogene to intiate data release.
+1. Once seq is completed, confrim with Novogene to intiate data release.

-Follow email insctructions to login to avalible data.
+2. Follow email insctructions to login to avalible data.

-Select batch.
+3. Select batch to download.

-Select all files and click 'batch download'.
+4. Select all files and click 'batch download'.

-Copy this file into the directory where you wan to download the data.
+5. Copy this file into the directory where you wan to download the data.

-No copy the script below and modify the wget line to the name of your csv
+6. Now copy the script below and modify the wget line to the name of your csv